-Once you have completed your employment income confirmation, you’ll get an assessment result.
+Once you’ve completed your employment income confirmation, you’ll get an assessment result.

-The following information is available on the Assessment Result page to help you understand the assessment.
-Look for these tabs across the top of the page:
+The Assessment Result page helps you understand the assessment.
+You’ll find these tabs across the top of the page:

-- Debt explanation provides details on how the debt was calculated
+- Debt explanation gives details on how we calculated the debt

-- Centrelink payment history gives a breakdown of your fortnightly Centrelink payments
+- Centrelink payment history shows the Centrelink payments you got each fortnight

-- You reported to Centrelink shows what income you had previously declared
+- You reported to Centrelink shows the income you’ve reported to us in the past

-- What you just told us provides an overview of the information you provided as part of the review
+- What you just told us is a summary of the details you entered in the review

 You need to tell us if there are changes to: